 Tips to be more active during pregnancy

-- Start with small lifestyle changes that are sustainable.
-For example, take a 20 minute walk with a friend at a specific day and time each week.
+- Start with small lifestyle changes that will last.
+For example, take a 20 minute walk with a friend on a specific day and time each week.

-- Once you have achieved one small change make more goals to continue challenging yourself (e.g. walk three times mid-week for 20 minutes and one long walk with a friend on the weekend.
+- Once you have achieved one small change, set more goals to continue to challenge yourself (e.g. walk three times mid-week for 20 minutes and one long walk with a friend on the weekend).

-- Then increase the duration (and or frequency) of each walk as you master each goal, even throwing in some different exercise types such as aerobics or swimming.
+- Increase the duration (and or frequency) of each walk as you achieve each goal.
+Throw in some different exercise types such as aerobics or swimming.

-- Make activity a social occasion with health benefits for both of you.
+- Make activity a social occasion that will have health benefits for both of you.

-- It is much harder to reschedule when you have someone else depending on you.
+- It is much harder to reschedule an activity when you have someone else depending on you.

-- Try other ways to get in your daily activity like joining a pram walking group (if you have young children), swimming at the local pool, riding your bike to the shops, walking to visit friends or to post your mail.
+- Exercise classes are a great way to get fit but are not the only way.
+Consider joining a pram walking group if you have young children, swim at the local pool, ride your bike to the shops, or walk to visit friends or post your mail.

-- Set-aside some ‘me-time’ or an ‘active-hour’ (or part thereof) that is non-negotiable.
+- Set aside some ‘me-time’ or an ‘active-hour’ that is non-negotiable.

 - Choose the most convenient time for you so your activity plans are least likely to be disrupted.
 Is early morning, midday or evening the best time for you?

-There’s something satisfying about planning your week, just writing down what you’d like to get done can make you feel more ‘on-top’ of things.
+There’s something satisfying about planning your week.
+Writing down what you’d like to get done can make you feel more ‘on top’ of things.
 The key is to plan how to achieve your goals.
-Your activity goals may be:
+Your activity goals may be to:

-- Swim 2 more lengths of the pool;
+- Swim two more lengths of the pool.

 - It may be tough to get back into exercising when your fitness levels are low and modern life provides many easy excuses to avoid getting active.
 Think about what stops you.
 Too busy?
 Too tired?
 No-one to babysit?
 No-one to go with?